2 mins TO READ

 Once you know how much traffic you’re generating and where it comes from, you need to understand how much each lead costs you.
 Out of all the online marketing metrics we cover, your accountant will love this one the most.

-To calculate this take your ad spend per channel and divide it by the number of leads you get from it, like shown below:
+To calculate this take your ad spend per channel and divide it by the number of leads you get from it, as shown below:

 Cost Per Lead = Ad Spend / # of Leads